sagacious123/react-interview-questions-using-mindmap/part-2/README.md

 <img src="../images/crack-the-react-interviews-by-using-mindmap.jpg" alt="crack-the-react-interview-by-using-mindmap"/>

 > Click :star: if you like the project.
-Pull Request are highly appreciate
+Pull Request are highly appreciate :heart:

 This is the second part in my series (__Crack the React Interviews Using Mindmap__).
 My series will give you the answers about different React interview questions by using mindmap.
 Mindmap is a technique that help you remember things easier.
 It is used by many memory championships, professors, valedictorians and so on.